 If you are on low budget, don’t worry, Georgia is super affordable!
 Transportation in cities and in-between regions is very practical.
 Food and lodging are also economical.

-These are some of the reasons why you should visit my wonderful country Georgia after pandemic ends.
+These are some of the reasons Why you should visit Georgia after Covid-19 ends.
 You’ll discover many other reasons yourself.

 Now only thing you have to do is to wait for your first salary after quarantine and start planning travelling to Georgia.